Cover photo by Alan Manson.

 Status and Conservation

-Uncommon and localised.
-Listed as Endangered in the IUCN Red List of Threatened Species.
-Mostly reliant on high quality natural habitats, but known to utilize suitable fringes of man-made dams.
+The Dwarf Percher is uncommon and localised in South Africa.
+It is listed as Endangered in the IUCN Red List of Threatened Species.
+The Dwarf Percher is mostly reliant on high quality natural habitats, but is known to utilise suitable marshy habitats fringing man-made dams.

 Distribution

-The distribution of Diplacodes pumila is widely scattered across South-central Africa from Central Angola to Northern Zambia and marginally into neighboring DRC and Tanzania.
-Also occurs in parts of Zimbabwe and South Africa.
+The distribution of Diplacodes pumila is widely scattered across south-central Africa from central Angola to northern Zambia, and marginally into neighboring DRC and Tanzania.
+The Dwarf Percher also occurs in parts of Zimbabwe and South Africa.

-The South African distribution is disjunct and it occurs in coastal NE KwaZulu-Natal as well as at various upland sites in KwaZulu-Natal, Mpumalanga and Limpopo.
+The South African range of the Dwarf Percher is disjunct, occurring in coastal north-eastern KwaZulu-Natal as well as at various upland sites in KwaZulu-Natal, Mpumalanga and Limpopo.

 Below is a map showing the distribution of records for Dwarf Percher in the OdonataMAP database as at February 2020.